code16/sharp/docs/guide/testing-with-sharp.md

 # Testing with Sharp

-Sharp provides a few assertions and helpers to help you testing your Sharp code.
+Sharp provides a few assertions and helpers to help you test your Sharp code.

 ## The `SharpAssertions` trait